North Korea's Kim to travel to Vietnam by train, summit at Government Guesthouse: sources

 Kim’s train will stop at the Vietnamese border station of Dong Dang, where he will disembark and drive 170 km (105 miles) to Hanoi by car, the sources said.

+Trump and Kim will meet in the Vietnamese capital on Feb.
+27-28, eight months after a historic summit in Singapore in June - the first between a sitting U.S. president and a North Korean leader - at which they pledged to work towards the complete denuclearization of the Korean peninsula.

+Negotiations have made little headway since then and there is growing expectation that this time they need to reach a more specific agreement.

-Separately, three other sources with direct knowledge of the summit preparations told Reuters the preferred location for the Feb.
-27-28 meeting between Trump and Kim is the Government Guesthouse, a colonial-era government building in central Hanoi.
+Separately, three other sources with direct knowledge of the summit preparations told Reuters the preferred location for the meeting between the leaders is the Government Guesthouse, a colonial-era government building in central Hanoi.

 All five sources who spoke to Reuters said the plans were subject to change.
 The sources were not authorized to speak to the media because of the sensitivities surround the secretive North Korean leader’s travel plans.